-1.20 vconfig 1.6
+1.21 vconfig 1.6 1.21.1 Available under license :

-''' //Copyright (C) 2001 Ben Greear // //This program is free software; you can redistribute it and/or //modify it under the terms of the GNU Library General Public License //as published by the Free Software Foundation; either version 2 //of the License, or (at your option) any later version. // //This program is distributed in the hope that it will be useful, //but WITHOUT ANY WARRANTY; without even the implied warranty of //MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the //GNU General Public License for more details. // //You should have received a copy of the GNU Library General Public License //along with this program; if not, write to the Free Software //Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA. // // To contact the Author, Ben Greear: greearb@candelatech.com '''
+//Copyright (C) 2001 Ben Greear //

+//This program is free software; you can redistribute it and/or //modify it under the terms of the GNU Library General Public License //as published by the Free Software Foundation; either version 2 //of the License, or (at your option) any later version. // //This program is distributed in the hope that it will be useful, //but WITHOUT ANY WARRANTY; without even the implied warranty of //MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the

-$Cisco\ and\ the\ Cisco\ Logo\ are\ trademarks\ of\ Cisco\ Systems, Inc. and/or\ its\ affiliates\ in\ the\ U.S.\ and\ other\ countries.$
+//GNU General Public License for more details.

+//You should have received a copy of the GNU Library General Public License

+//along with this program; if not, write to the Free Software

+//Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA. //

+// To contact the Author, Ben Greear: greearb@candelatech.com ''

-A listing of Cisco's trademarks can be found at www.cisco.com/go/trademarks.
-Third party trademarks mentioned are the property of their respective owners.
+Cisco and the Cisco logo are trademarks or registered trademarks of Cisco and/or its affiliates in the U.S. and other countries.
+To view a list of Cisco trademarks, go to this URL: www.cisco.com/go/trademarks.
+Third-party trademarks mentioned are the property of their respective owners.
 The use of the word partner does not imply a partnership relationship between Cisco and any other company.
-(1005R)
+(1110R)